-As of December 31, 2018, the Company had 250 employees, six of whom are in R&D and one in Brazil.
-None of the Company's employees are subject to a collective bargaining agreement.
+As of December 31, 2019, the Company had 204 employees, 4 of whom are in R&D. None of the Company's employees are subject to a collective bargaining agreement.

 Item 1A.
 Risk Factors

 In addition to other information contained in this Form 10-K, the following risk factors should be carefully considered in evaluating Psychemedics Corporation and its business because such factors could have a significant impact on our business, operating results and financial condition.
 These risk factors could cause actual results to materially differ from those projected in any forward-looking statements.